 - Images: the title, description, and alt-text parameters of an image

-Keyword usage and SEO for app marketplaces: ensure the site title and meta description for a web page — such as the homepage of your marketplace and an individual app listing — are set appropriately, and take every opportunity to naturally incorporate keywords in the content and headings on those pages — such as the descriptions on individual app listings.
+Keyword usage and SEO for app marketplaces: ensure the site title and meta description for a web page — such as the homepage of your marketplace and an individual app listing — are set appropriately.
+Take every opportunity to naturally incorporate keywords in the content and headings on those pages — such as the descriptions on individual app listings.

 If you use OpenChannel, you’ll be glad to know that the site titles and meta descriptions for every listing page are set automatically, using the apps’ titles and summaries that your app developers have already set.